ToruNiina/Boost.toml/README.md

 }
 ```

-If the array or table has many many elements, it will take long time because it
+If the array or table that is converted has many many elements, it will take
-constructs completely new array or table and deeply copy all the elements.
+a long time because it constructs completely new array or table and
+deeply copy all the elements.

 In some cases, it is intolerable.